Cray-HPE/cray-site-init/README.md

-# Shasta Install Control
+# Shasta Instance Control

-A Go application for controlling the state of a shasta install.
+A Go application for controlling the state of a Shasta instance, metal or virtual.

-### Builds
+### Artifacts

 ##### RPM:
 The RPM installs a system daemon for running the application container.